nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 ***************************************************
-LAB 2B: traffic splitting and advanced content-based routing
+LAB 2B: Simple Traffic Splitting and Content-Based Routing
 ***************************************************

-| For that use case, A new application named cafe will be deployed.
+| For that use case, a new application named cafe will be deployed.
 | The application cafe is composed of 2 services: cofee and tea.
 | The custom resource **VirtualServer** will be used.
 | That first deployment is simple.
 We will complete it later on with more complex actions.